Imperial Noble Consort Sunheon: Palace life

-Eom and the king became close during that time until Queen Min returned to the palace.
-In 1885, the Queen consort expelled Eom from the palace when she discovered Eom wearing Gojong's clothing (seung-eun) at the age of 32.
-Her expulsion stripped her of her position and title, but a high-ranking official, Yun Yong-seon, purportedly interceded on her behalf with Gojong, and she was forgiven.
-Eom never forgot the grace of Yun Yong-seon.
+In 1885, Queen Min expelled Lady Eom from the palace after discovering that she had been favored by Gojong; however, a high-ranking official, Yun Yong-seon, interceded on her behalf and she kept her position.
+Lady Eom never forgot Yun Yong-seon's grace.

-When Queen Min was assassinated in October 1897, Eom returned to the palace and became the king's favored concubine.
+After Queen Min was assassinated in October 1895, Lady Eom returned to the palace and became the King's favored concubine.